garrandall/popular-music-data/tracks/pull-up-to-the-bumper-patra.md

 Riding down the city streets
 Waiting to get down
 Won't you paint your favorite dreams
-Somewhere in this town, ooh ooh
+Somewhere in this town, ohooh
 Now in the parking lot garage, I found the proper place Pull up in the middle, baby, and fit into my space

 Pull up to my bumper baby
-In your long black limousine, ooh ooh
+In your long black limousine, ohooh
 Pull up to my bumper baby
 Drive it in between